Skip to main content

 @UrlSegmentjava.lang.StringString should only contain valid URL segment characters

-The example below shows how Fuzz Test parameters can be annotated to provide additional information to the mutation framework.
+The example below shows how you can annotate Fuzz Test parameters to provide additional information to the mutation framework.

 Example